-These are stored in the folder ~/StructurePrediction/results1.
-If this is a new calculation, results2, results3, ... (if the calculation has been restarted or run a few times), there will be a separate results\ folder for each calculation.
+These are stored in the folder results1, if this is a new calculation and results2, results3, if the calculation has been restarted or run a few times), there will be a separate results\ folder for each calculation.

 Caution: When looking at space groups in the file Individuals, keep in mind that USPEX often underdetermines space group symmetries, because of finite precision of structure relaxation and relatively tight space group determination tolerances.
 You should visualize the predicted structures.
-To get full space group, either increase symmetry tolerances (but this can be dangerous), or re-relax your structure with increased precision.
+To get the true space group symmetry, either increase symmetry tolerances (but this can be dangerous), or re-relax your structure with increased precision.

-The subdirectory $\sim$ /StructurePrediction/results1 contains the following files:
+The subdirectory contains the following files:

-- OUTPUT.txt summarizes input variables, structures produced by USPEX, and their characteristics. - parameters.uspex this is a copy of the input.uspex file used in this calculation with some defaults explicitly writen, for your reference. - Individuals gives details of all produced structures (energies, unit cell volumes, space groups, variation operators that were used to produce the structures, k-points mesh used to compute the structures' final energy, degrees of order, etc.).
-File BESTIndividuals gives this information for the best structures from each generation. - convex\hull only for variable-composition calculations, this file gives all thermodynamically stable compositions, and their enthalpies (per atom). - gatheredPOSCARS relaxed structures (in the VASP5 POSCAR format). - BESTgatheredPOSCARS the same data for the best structure in each generation.
+- OUTPUT.txt summarizes input variables, structures produced by USPEX, and their characteristics. - parameters.uspex this is a copy of the file used in this calculation with some defaults explicitly writen, for your reference. - Individuals gives details of all produced structures (energies, unit cell volumes, space groups, variation operators that were used to produce the structures, k-points mesh used to compute the structures' final energy, degrees of order, etc.). - BESTindividuals gives this information for the best structures from each generation. - convex\hull only for variable-composition calculations, this file gives all thermodynamically stable compositions, and their enthalpies (per atom). - gatheredPOSCARS relaxed structures (in the VASP5 POSCAR format). - BESTgatheredPOSCARS the same data for the best structure in each generation. - gatheredPOSCARS\unrelaxed gives all structures produced by USPEX before relaxation. - enthalpies\complete.csv gives the enthalpies for all structures in each stage of relaxation. - origin shows which structures originated from which parents and through which variation operators. - goodStructures and extended\convex\hull (for fixed- and variable-composition calculations correspondingly) report all of the different structures (details) in order of decreasing stability, starting from the most stable structure and ending with the least stable. - goodStructures\POSCARS and extended\convex\hull\POSCARS (for fixed- and variable-composition calculations correspondingly) report all of the different structures (in the VASP5 POSCAR format) in order of decreasing stability, starting from the most stable structure and ending with the least stable.

-- gatheredPOSCARS\unrelaxed gives all structures produced by USPEX before relaxation. - enthalpies\complete.csv gives the enthalpies for all structures in each stage of relaxation. - origin shows which structures originated from which parents and through which variation operators. - gatheredPOSCARS\order gives the same information as gatheredPOSCARS, and in addition for each atom it gives the values of local order parameters (Ref.). - goodStructures\POSCARS and extended\convex\hull\POSCARS (for fixed- and variable-composition calculations correspondingly) report all of the different structures in order of decreasing stability, starting from the most stable structure and ending with the least stable. - compositionStatistics is a file containing statistics of the compositions in terms of which variation operators produced these compositions. - graphical files (\.svg) for rapid visual assessment of the results: - Energy\vs\N.svg (Fitness\vs\N.svg) energy (fitness) as a function of structure number; - Energy\vs\Volume.svg energy as a function of volume; - Variation-Operators.svg energy of the child vs. parent(s); different operators are marked with different colors (this graph allows one to assess the performance of different variation operators) also show evolution of each operator's strength. - $E\series.svg$ correlation between energies from relaxation steps i and i+1; helps to detect problems and improve structure relaxation. - For variable compositions there is an additional graph extendedConvexHull.svg, which shows the enthalpy of formation as function of composition.
+- compositionStatistics is a file containing statistics of the compositions in terms of which variation operators produced these compositions. - graphical files (.svg) for rapid visual assessment of the results: - Energy\vs\N.svg (Fitness\vs\N.svg) energy (fitness) as a function of structure number; - Energy\vs\Volume.svg energy as a function of volume; - Variation-Operators.svg energy of the child vs. parent(s); different operators are marked with different colors (this graph allows one to assess the performance of different variation operators) also show evolution of each operator's strength. - E\series correlation between energies from relaxation steps i and i + 1; helps to detect problems and improve structure relaxation. - For variable compositions there is an additional graph extendedConvexHull.svg, which shows the enthalpy of formation as function of composition.